R3try0/Intrusion-Detection-System-Alert/README.md

 WARNING:
         Be careful with configuration of snort and suricata cause this script is checking the alert logs and if detect's a change its going to print the last line in case of massive attack (like ddos,portscan etc.) so it might generate false positives alerts.

-    This script was done in 1 days so it's a bit shitty written but you can take it and modify it in your way :)
+    This script was done in 1 day so it's a bit shitty written but you can take it and modify it in your way :)